carbon-design-system/carbon-for-ibm-dotcom/packages/react/src/patterns/blocks/ContentGroupPictograms/README.md

-# Content Group Pictograms
+# Content Group — with Pictograms

-> The Content Group Pictograms pattern is to be utilized within IBM.com.
+> The Content Group — with Pictograms pattern is to be utilized within IBM.com.

 ## Getting started